 Es Cavallet – Ibiza

 The best place in Ibiza to meet handsome boys is Es Cavallet.
 The beach is part of the Biological Reserve of Ses Salines and its water is crystal clear.
-You’ll need a car to get there, unless you are hosted at AxelBeach Ibiza, as we have a free shuttle bus service that goes twice a day to Chiringay, in Es Cavallet.
+You’ll need a car to get there.
+And after that, you can relax at AxelBeach Ibiza.

 Punta Candor – Rota, Cádiz

 Punta Candor is one of the most beautiful gay beaches of the South of Spain.
 It has one kilometer long and it’s surrounded by pines and brooms.
 The gay and nudist zone is in the curve.